thecarebot/carebot-tracker/README.md

 ## Development

+Here's what you need to make Carebot Tracker better.

 ### Getting started

 You'll need node and npm to get started.

-After installing node, you can install the dependencies by running `node init`.
+After installing node, you can install the dependencies by running `npm install`.

 ### Developing